Frankdiazw/Stock-Analysis/README.md

 The disadvantages are presented when coding the refactored code, the programmer can possibly encounter with syntax errors and semantic errors.
 Personally, I encountered with the following errors:
 - :heavy_exclamation_mark: [Application-defined or Object-defined error](https://stackoverflow.com/questions/17980854/vba-runtime-error-1004-application-defined-or-object-defined-error-when-select)
 - :heavy_exclamation_mark: [Subscript out of range](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/subscript-out-of-range-error-9)

+- The **run-time error 1004** or **Application-defined or Object- defined error** usually appears when we are programming in Visual Basic for Excel in any of the following cases: When the macro copies and pastes an entire row from an Excel workbook.
+When the VBA macro copies and pastes a range of 2516 rows or more into an Excel workbook (Personally, i had trouble with pasting the entire row into my VBA sheet).
+- To solve the problem of copying and pasting an entire row, we will change the macro code to copy only the section of the row that contains data.
+For this the user needs to follow this line of code:
+    - xRow = Cells(Rows.Count, 1).End(xlUp).Row

+- The **Subscript out of range error** occurs because the object we are trying to access doesn’t exist.
+This is an error type in VBA coding, and this is a “Run Time Error 9”.
+  - To solve this error is very simple, the user needs to ensure he referenced the exact worksheet he will work on, otherwise he will encounter with this error.